PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 Modules which target the theme will also need to be adapted to the new way themes work in 1.7.

-### Will my 1.6 module still work with PrestaShop 1.7?
+### Will 1.6 module still work with PrestaShop 1.7?

 Modules built for PrestaShop 1.6 will still work with 1.7.
 Their presentation code will just have to be reworked (to different extents depending on the module) in order to look good.